zengelan/eks-workshop/content/030_container/050_deployguestbook/deployfrontend.md

 The guestbook application has a web frontend serving the HTTP requests written in PHP.
 It is configured to connect to the redis-master Service for write requests and the redis-slave service for Read requests.

-This is web-frontend-deployment.yaml for our Guestbook application.
-There is no need to copy this content since it is included in the repo clone in your environment.
+This is web-frontend-deployment.yaml for our Guestbook application. <font color=red>There is no need to copy this content since it is included in the repo clone in your environment</font>.
 Step 1 will deploy the below configuration using a relative path.

 ```yaml
 apiVersion: apps/v1 #  for k8s versions before 1.9.0 use apps/v1beta2  and before 1.8.0 use extensions/v1beta1